 No, only one parent may claim the child as a qualifying child to file as head of household.

-- To file as head of household you must furnish over half the cost of maintaining the household.
+- To file as head of household you must furnish over one-half of the cost of maintaining the household for you and a qualifying person.
 Therefore, only one of the parents will have contributed more than one-half of the cost of maintaining the household and be eligible to file as head of household.

 - If both parents claim the child as a qualifying child, there is a tie-breaker rule to determine which parent may claim the child.
 See Qualifying Child of More Than One Person for more information.

-Generally, to qualify for head of household, you must have a qualifying child or dependent.
-However, a custodial parent may be able to claim head of household filing status with a qualifying child even if he or she released a claim to exemption for the child.
+Generally, to qualify for head of household filing status, you must have a qualifying child or a dependent.
+However, a custodial parent may be eligible to claim head of household filing status based on a child even if he or she released a claim to exemption for the child.
 See Noncustodial parent is claiming an exemption for my child; do I still qualify as head of household?

-You may still qualify for head of household filing status even though you aren't claiming an exemption for your child, if you meet all of the following requirements:
+You may still qualify for head of household filing status even though you aren't entitled to claim an exemption for your child, if you meet the following requirements:

-- You're unmarried or considered unmarried on the last day of the year.
+- You're not married or you’re considered unmarried on the last day of the year.

-- You paid more than half of the cost of maintaining a household that is your home and the main home of your child for more than one-half of the year.
+- You paid more than half of the cost of keeping up a home, that was your home and the main home of your child for more than one-half of the year.